rahimkhoja/the-middleman/README.md

+## Support

+Since I am extremely lazy, I am not going to offer any support.
+Well, maybe every once in a while.
+It really depends on my mood.

+That being said, time was spent documenting each command in the scripts.
+This should allow the scripts to be easily understood and modified if needed.

 ## Donations
-Many Bothans died getting this optimization and caching system to you, honor them by sending me some Bitcoin(BTC). ;)
+Many Bothans died getting this optimization and caching system to you, honor them by sending me some Crypto. ;)

-BTC: 1K4N5msYZHse6Hbxz4oWUjwqPf8wu6ducV
+ETH Mainnet: 0x1F4EABD7495E4B3D1D4F6dac07f953eCb28fD798
+BNB Chain: 0x1F4EABD7495E4B3D1D4F6dac07f953eCb28fD798

 ## License